crypto101/book/src/public-key-encryption.rst

    C \equiv M^e \pmod{N}

-The next problem is decryption.
-It turns out that there is a value :math:`d`, the *decryption exponent*, that can turn :math:`C` back into :math:`M`.
-That value is fairly easy to compute assuming that you know :math:`p` and :math:`q`, which we do.
+Decryption is the next problem.
+It turns out that there is a value :math:`d`, the *decryption exponent*, that transforms :math:`C` back into :math:`M`.
+The value is fairly easy to compute assuming that :math:`p` and :math:`q` are known.
 Using :math:`d`, you can decrypt the message like so:

 .. math::

    M \equiv C^d \pmod{N}

-The security of RSA relies on that decryption operation being impossible without knowing the secret exponent :math:`d`, and that the secret exponent :math:`d` is very hard (practically impossible) to compute from the public key :math:`(N, e)`.
-We'll see approaches for breaking RSA in the next section.
+The security of RSA lies in the decryption operation being impossible to figure out without knowing the secret exponent :math:`d`.
+The secret exponent :math:`d` is very hard (practically impossible) to compute from the public key :math:`(N, e)`.
+We see approaches for breaking RSA in the next section.

 Breaking RSA
 ^^^^^^^^^^^^

 Like many cryptosystems, RSA relies on the presumed difficulty of a particular mathematical problem.
-For RSA, this is the RSA problem,
-specifically: to find the plaintext message :math:`M`, given a ciphertext :math:`C`, and public key :math:`(N, e)` in the equation:
+For RSA specifically, this is the RSA problem: to find the plaintext message :math:`M`, given a ciphertext :math:`C`, and public key :math:`(N, e)` in the equation:

 .. math::

    C \equiv M^e \pmod{N}

-The easiest way we know how to do that is to factor :math:`N` back into :math:`p \cdot q`.
-Given :math:`p` and :math:`q`, the attacker can just repeat the process that the legitimate owner of the key does during key generation in order to compute the private exponent :math:`d`.
+The easiest approach is by factoring :math:`N` back into :math:`p \cdot q`.
+Given :math:`p` and :math:`q`, the attacker repeats the same steps as the legitimate key owner during key generation to compute the private exponent :math:`d`.

-Fortunately, we don't have an algorithm that can factor such large numbers in reasonable time.
-Unfortunately, we also haven't proven it doesn't exist.
-Even more unfortunate is that there is a theoretical algorithm, called Shor's algorithm, that *would* be able to factor such a number in reasonable time on a quantum computer.
-Right now, quantum computers are far from practical, but it does appear that if someone in the future manages to build one that's sufficiently large, RSA becomes ineffective.
+Fortunately, we do not have an algorithm that factors such large numbers in reasonable time.
+Unfortunately, we also have not proven its nonexistence.
+Even more unfortunate is that Shor's algorithm, a theoretical algorithm, *would* factor such a number in reasonable time on a quantum computer.
+Right now, quantum computers are far from practical.
+Though if someone in the future builds a sufficiently large quantum computer, RSA becomes ineffective.

-In this section, we have only considered a private key recovery attack that attacks the purely abstract mathematical RSA problem by factoring the modulus.
-In the next section, we will see all sorts of realistic attacks on RSA that rely on flaws in the *implementation*, rather than the mathematical problem stated above.
+In this section, we only saw a private key recovery attack that targets the abstract mathematical RSA problem by factoring the modulus.
+In the next section, we see all sorts of realistic attacks on RSA.
+They rely on flaws in the *implementation*, rather than the mathematical problem stated above.

 Implementation pitfalls
 ^^^^^^^^^^^^^^^^^^^^^^^

-Right now, there are no known practical complete breaks against RSA.
+Currently, no practical complete breaks exist against RSA.
-That's not to say that systems employing RSA aren't routinely broken.
+It is not to say that systems employing RSA are not routinely broken.
 Like with most broken cryptosystems, there are plenty of cases where sound components, improperly applied, result in a useless system.
-For a more complete overview of the things that can go wrong with RSA implementations, please refer to :cite:`boneh:twentyyears` and :cite:`anderson:mindingyourpsandqs`.
-In this book, we'll just highlight a few interesting ones.
+For a more complete overview of what can go wrong with RSA implementations, please refer to :cite:`boneh:twentyyears` and :cite:`anderson:mindingyourpsandqs`.
+In this book, we just highlight a few interesting ones.

 PKCSv1.5 padding